dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-sdk-extensions/python-fastapi.md

 description: How to create Dapr Python virtual actors and pubsub with the FastAPI extension
 ---

-The Dapr Python SDK provides integration with FastAPI using the `dapr-ext-fastapi` module
+The Dapr Python SDK provides integration with FastAPI using the `dapr-ext-fastapi` extension.

 ## Installation

-You can download and install the Dapr FastAPI extension module with:
+You can download and install the Dapr FastAPI extension with:

 {{< tabs Stable Development>}}